ThermoPhase-FCSRG/provisioning/README.md

 # provisioning

-Provisioning scripts for developer machines on Ubuntu and Windows.
+Provisioning scripts for developer machines on Ubuntu, macOS, and Windows.
 They install common tooling (Git, VS Code, Docker), set up a user-scoped Miniconda with conda-forge, and optionally prepare CUDA.

 These scripts are CLI-configurable and expose small profiles to make running them predictable and repeatable.